Shea Butter Baby

-Shea Butter Baby is the debut studio album by American singer and songwriter Ari Lennox.
+Shea Butter Baby is the debut studio album by American singer Ari Lennox.
 It was released on May 7, 2019, by Dreamville and Interscope Records.
 The album was executive produced by Dreamville producer Elite.
 In addition, the majority of the album was produced by Dreamville's in-house producers: J. Cole, Elite, Omen, Ron Gilmore, and Christo, among others.

 Background

 Ari Lennox was signed to Dreamville Records in 2015 after her music had been circulating throughout the label.
 Eventually, they flew her to their studio to work on references for Rihanna, but the songs wound up going to Lennox because she was "not really a songwriter for other artists," and wrote personal records for herself.

 Release and promotion

 On July 16, 2018, Ari Lennox released the lead single, "Whipped Cream", for her debut album, with an accompanied music video on September 5.
 During November 2018, Ari released four promotional singles: "40 Shades of Choke", "Grampa", "No One" and "Pedigree".